Why Christianity?

 Messiah to offer Himself as Prince to Israel 173,880 days after March 5, 444 BC Daniel 9:26, 27 Luke 19:41-44

-Messiah comes, Messiah cut off (dies), Jerusalem and Temple destroyed Daniel 9:26 by Titus in 70 AD
+Messiah comes, Messiah cut off (dies), Jerusalem and Temple destroyed Daniel 9:26 By Titus in 70 AD

 Jews to lose power to pass death sentence 23 years before the trial of Christ Genesis 49:10 11 AD (Josephus, Antiquities, Book 17:13:1-5)

 The following probabilities are taken from Peter Stoner in Science Speaks (Moody Press, 1963) to show that coincidence is ruled out by the science of probability.
 Stoner says that by using the modern science of probability in reference to eight prophecies, we find that the chance that any man might have lived down to the present time and fulfilled all eight prophecies is 1 in ten to the 17th power."
 That would be 1 in 100,000,000,000,000,000.
 In order to help us comprehend this staggering probability, Stoner illustrates it by supposing that "we take ten to the seventeenth power silver dollars and lay them on the face of Texas.
-They will cover all of the state two feet deep.
+They will cover all of the state, two feet deep.
 Now mark one of these silver dollars and stir the whole mass thoroughly, all over the state.
 Blindfold a man and tell him that he can travel as far as he wishes, but he must pick up one silver dollar and say that this is the right one.
 What chance would he have of getting the right one?
 Just the same chance that the prophets would have had of writing these eight prophecies and having them all come true in any one man."

-Stoner considers 48 prophecies and says, "we find the chance that any one man fulfilled all 48 prophecies to be 1 in ten to the 157th power, or 1 in
+Stoner considers 48 prophecies and says, "We find the chance that any one man fulfilled all 48 prophecies to be 1 in ten to the 157th power, or 1 in

 1,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000, 000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000, 000,000,000,000,000,000,000,000,000,000,000,000,000,000,000."